 Accurate completion of Form I-9 is a key component of compliance.
 All relevant fields of the form must be fully completed and the document's submission accurately recorded.
-The examples below illustrate properly completed, printed I-9s for commonly presented document types.
+The examples below illustrate properly completed I-9s for commonly presented document types.
 This is not a complete list of documents.
 Please consult with the I-9 Compliance Specialist if you need assistance completing the form.

 Stanford employees may present a single document from List A of Form I-9 or one document each from List B and List C.